Day One (The Last of Us): Conception and writing

 "Day One" was written by series co-creator Craig Mazin.

 "Day One" was written by The Last of Us series co-creator Craig Mazin and directed by Kate Herron.
 A fan of the games on which the series is based, having played them during COVID-19 lockdowns, Herron reached out to the showrunners in hopes of working on an episode.
 Eben Bolter, her friend who worked as a director of photography on the first season, "put a good word in" for her.
 Herron was excited to speak with Neil Druckmann, the co-showrunner who co-directed and co-wrote the games, even if she did not secure the job; she considered dressing as Ellie for her Zoom meeting.
 She spoke with Mazin and Druckmann about her love for the games and series, and they later asked her to direct an episode.
 Herron thought they assigned her "Day One" because she talked "a lot about Ellie and Dina"; she felt their relationship was the episode's "guiding light".
 She enjoyed the tonal shifts, such as the discussion of pride flags immediately before encountering the burned-out tank.
 She compared the tonal shifts to a music scale, feeling some scenes built up to others—like the Capitol Hill scenes to the music store, and the television station to the subway—while others reset the tone entirely, such as Isaac's interrogation sequence.
-An intimacy coordinator was present for the latter as Ryan Masson, who portrayed Malcolm, was naked.